OASI: Objective-Aware Surrogate Initialization for Multi-Objective Bayesian Optimization in TinyML Keyword Spotting

 \section{Introduction}

-{ \IEEEPARstart{S}{peech} assistants such as Amazon Echo and Google Home have become part of daily life.
-Yet, sending audio streams continuously to the cloud creates problems of network overload, latency, and privacy risks \cite{lopez2021deep}.
-A common solution is hybrid processing: a lightweight on-device Keyword Spotting (KWS) module detects trigger words (e.g., ``Alexa'') before activating cloud-based Automatic Speech Recognition (ASR) system.
-This reduces communication overhead, but also places strict limits on model size (typically $<2$ MB) and computation.
-TinyML \cite{warden2019tinyml} addresses these constraints by enabling efficient and privacy-preserving inference directly on edge devices.
+{ \IEEEPARstart{S}{peech} assistants like Amazon Echo and Google Home are now seamlessly integrated into our daily lives.
+Nevertheless, the constant streaming of audio signals to cloud servers raises concerns about network congestion, latency, and privacy \cite{lopez2021deep}.
+One common remedy for these problems is hybrid processing, where a minimal on-device Keyword Spotting (KWS) component identifies trigger keywords (e.g., “Alexa”) to trigger cloud-based Automatic Speech Recognition (ASR) models.
+While this helps alleviate communication costs, it comes with very tight constraints on model size (usually below 2 MB) and computational complexity.
+TinyML \cite{warden2019tinyml} overcomes these challenges by facilitating efficient and privacy-friendly inference on edge devices.
 In microcontrollers, peak SRAM usage during inference is frequently the primary bottleneck, rather than just the model parameter size, leading to otherwise correct models failing in practice.

-Many works improve the state-of-the-art in keyword spotting (KWS) through the design of compact models, neural architecture search, or applying model compression techniques such as pruning, quantization, and knowledge distillation \cite{garai2024exploring}.
-While effective, these are usually single-objective methods that yield a single solution.
-In real-world TinyML KWS, it is necessary to strike a balance between multiple objectives: simultaneously maximize accuracy and minimize memory consumption, latency, and energy.
-Multi-objective Bayesian Optimization (MOBO) \cite{greif2025structured} is well suited for this task, as it builds surrogates of accuracy–efficiency trade-offs and searches for Pareto-optimal solutions.
+Many works improve the state-of-the-art in keyword spotting (KWS) through the design of compact models, neural architecture search, or model compression methods like pruning, quantization, and knowledge distillation \cite{garai2024exploring}.
+While these methods are efficient, they are usually single-objective, providing a single solution.
+In real-world TinyML KWS, it is necessary to strike a balance between multiple objectives: simultaneously maximize accuracy and minimize memory consumption, latency, and energy costs.
+Multi-objective Bayesian Optimization (MOBO) is well-positioned for this problem, as it builds surrogate models of accuracy-efficiency trade-offs and seeks Pareto-optimal solutions \cite{garai2025advances}.

-MOBO’s performance is highly sensitive to initialization, which becomes even more important when the budget of evaluations is limited.
-The existing literature on structured methods of sampling, such as Latin Hypercube Sampling (LHS), Sobol sequences, and factorial designs, along with meta-learning approaches like MI-SMBO \cite{feurer2015initializing}, provide broad early coverage with minimal overhead.
-Yet, their objective-agnostic seeds often yield weaker surrogates and slower convergence \cite{greif2025structured}.
-In TinyML, these strategies have been applied in an ad-hoc manner, with few systematic comparisons or rigorous statistical evaluations \cite{dinno2015nonparametric}.
+The performance of MOBO is very sensitive to initialization, which becomes even more important when the budget of evaluations is limited.
+The existing literature on structured methods of sampling, such as Latin Hypercube Sampling (LHS), Sobol sequences, and factorial designs, along with meta-learning methods such as MI-SMBO \cite{greif2025structured}, provides early exploration with low overhead.
+However, objective-agnostic initializations often yield lower-quality surrogate models and slower convergence rates \cite{greif2025structured}.
+In the TinyML literature, these methods have been used in an ad hoc manner, with little systematic comparison or statistical analysis.

-To address this, we propose \textbf{Objective-Aware Surrogate Initialization (OASI)}, a method that uses Multi-Objective Simulated Annealing (MOSA) to generate balanced seed points for MOBO.